 While internal links are links within a website, backlinks are external links that point to your website.
 An easy peasy way to get links that point to your site is to do a guest post.
 Usually, when you do a guest post on a different blog, your links are added to that post and voila – you have a backlink.

 For this to really work, you will want to guest post on a website that has a higher ranking than yours.

 Post quality content consistently

-People enjoy quality and that is no exception in the blogging world.
+People enjoy quality, and that is no exception in the blogging world.
 Quality content brings your readers back while posting consistently gives your readers stability.
-Quality and consistency equals a better blogging experience, especially for your readers.
+Quality and consistency equal a better blogging experience, especially for your readers.

 Take it a step further and: